-The objective of all these measures (a systems approach) is to reduce the likelihood of importation for these arthropod pests to at least 'very low'.
+The objective of all these measures (a systems approach) is to reduce the likelihood of importation to at least 'low' for mealybugs and 'very low' for the other arthropod pests.
 The restricted risk would then be reduced to at least 'very low', which would achieve Australia's ALOP.